 If their juice stains your skin, they are perfectly ripe for consumption.

-Store in the refrigerator, in perfect condition, for up to a week.
+It is stored in the refrigerator, in perfect condition, for up to a week.

-**Oxygen Radical Absorbance Capacity according to USDA = This index measures the antioxidant capacity of the fruit.
-High values imply a strong antioxidant capacity, which, in turn suggests a low oxidation process, essential in protecting the body against the negative effects of free radicals.
-The FDA recommends a daily intake of 3,000-5,000 ORAC units for optimal health.
+**Oxygen Radical Absorbance Capacity = This index measures the antioxidant capacity of the fruit.
+High values imply a strong antioxidant capacity, which implies a low oxidation process, essential in protecting the body against the negative effects of free radicals.